Eukla/ETS/README.md

 ## Downloading the data

 For downloading the data run the script `download_data.sh` found in the script folder.
 The downloaded data can be found inside folder `data`.
+Over 100 datasets are available, derived from the [UCR library](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
+Multivariate datasets from the Biological and Maritime field are also provided.
 ## Experimental Setup

 | Algorithm | Parameters |